dennislamcv1/MSBA/README.md

 # MSBA
-## Microsoft Business Analyst Professional Certificate
+## Microsoft Business Analyst Professional Certificate (6 course series)

 Business analysis is a field that is becoming increasingly important in many different industries.
 As organizations become more data-driven, the need for skilled analysts who can help them make sense of this data is growing.
 Jobs related to Business Analysis are projected to increase by 14% from 2018 to 2028.
 That is 9% higher than the average growth rate for all occupations.1